Leeds Kirkgate Market

 Frequently Asked Questions

-How do I reach Leeds Kirkgate Market from the main train station?
+Can I reach Leeds Kirkgate Market easily on foot from the train station?

-Walking from the railway terminal takes approximately fifteen minutes through the city center.
-Follow signs toward the Victoria Quarter, continuing past the bus station until the large Edwardian structure comes into view.
+Walking from the railway station takes roughly ten minutes through the city center.
+Follow signs toward the Victoria Gate area and continue until you reach the large, roofed complex on George Street.

-What parts of the market do most people ignore?
+What parts of the market should I skip to save time?

 Nearby Destinations